home icon

 special plinth bricks at Upper Ground on the Southbank

-Special step treads were made by Ketley to house the brass inserts for the internal stairs.
+Ketley quarry tiles were used internally and special step treads were made to house the brass inserts for the stairs.

 special quarry tiles and treads at Upper Ground on the Southbank